shanahanbaptista/Data-structures-with-C/README.md

 For the last program you and partner are going to build both a dynamic array (vector) and a linked list.
 Each data structure will be tested to ensure the validity of its operations.
 Once that is complete and you know your data structures are working, we are going to use them as internal data structures for a Stack and a Queue.
 I have provided code that will evaluate both versions of the Stack and Queue to see which provides better performance.

-To make our code more portable, we are going to wrap our data in a Data struct, and build all our operations around this data type.
+To make our code more portable, we are going to wrap our data in a Data struct and build all our operations around this data type.
 In a header file, data.h, create a struct, Data, that contains the following:
 * a single integer called, ‘value’

 Since we are going to be passing by value, we will not need a constructor or destructor.

+:warning: *For all Data Structures, you may (and probably should) add additional functions, methods, and attributes, but what follows is the required minimum interface*

 ## Part A: Vectors
 You must break up your code into vector.h and vector.c according to the conventions we discussed in class.

-:warning: *You may add additional functions, methods, and attributes, but the following is the required minimum interface*
-* Create a dynamic array data structure, Vector.
+Create a dynamic array data structure, Vector.
 You must create your struct and internal array on the heap (using malloc).
 Your dynamic array should have, at minimum, the following:
     ```
         Data data //A pointer to a Data struct array
         int current_size//an integer containing the current size